 Cars parked on footpaths or half on path and road.
 From Kingscliff Hotel to Fig Tree is bad news and has become exclusion zone for some people.
 People with chairs stuck out people delivering hot food.
-Its like a pop up with parking for 4WDs Its an obstacle course

-Cars parked on footpaths or half on path and road.
+Its like a pop up with Cars parked on footpaths or half on path and road.
 From Hotel Kingscliff to Fig Tree is impossible.
 Chairs stuck out on path people delivering food and hot drinks.
 It is an obstacle course.
-It has become a part of town not accessible to all but coffee drinkers.
-Its like some weird pop up with parking for 4WDs.
-It is not safe
+It has become a part of town not